arunbharath91/Decorators/README.md

 # Decorators
 This Repository is for Decorators

-**Carousel is added **Supports most of the browser. **licenced under the category of open-source free licence crendentials. **The information like company name or anything provided in this plugin is only an fake one.
+**Decorators is added **Supports most of the browser. **licenced under the category of open-source free licence crendentials. **The information like company name or anything provided in this plugin is only an fake one.

 live demo:http://arunbharath.c1.biz/PluginDemo/Decorators/